himanshuojha2000/100Projects/README.md

 ### 🔹 P15 - Animated Heart Button ❤️
 A beautiful **animated heart button** with smooth hover and click effects.
 Clicking the gray heart fills it with red, and double-clicking resets it.
 Features CSS animations and JavaScript event handling.
 🛠 **Tech Used:** HTML, CSS, JavaScript

+### 🔹 P16 - Random Color Generator 🎨
+A fun and interactive **random color generator** that changes the background to a new random color on each button click.
+Displays the generated color code for easy use in projects.
+🛠 **Tech Used:** HTML, CSS, JavaScript

 ---